Essential Documents for Young Adults

-The following legal documents, prepared by an estate planning attorney, are not expensive—and every person over the age of 18 should have them.
+The following legal documents are something that I believe every person over the age of 18 should have them.
 They allow you to name another person to make medical and financial decisions for you if you are not able to make them for yourself.

 Parents (or grandparents) may want to schedule a meeting with their estate planning attorney after each child’s 18 birthday, and encourage other parents to do the same.
 Having these documents prepared does not mean anyone expects to use them, but everyone will be relieved to have them if they are needed.